walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/15-right-click.md

 Now we're ready to write our test.

-We'll use an example from [the-internet](https://github.com/tourdedave/the-internet) that will render a custom context menu when we right-click on a specific area of the page ([link](http://the-internet.herokuapp.com/context_menu)).
-Clicking the context menu will trigger a JavaScript alert which will say `You selected a context menu`.
+We'll use an example from [the-internet](https://github.com/tourdedave/the-internet) that will trigger a JavaScript alert when when we right-click on a specific area of the page ([link](http://the-internet.herokuapp.com/context_menu)).
+It will say `You selected a context menu`.
 We'll grab this text and use it to assert that the menu was actually triggered.

 ```python
 # filename: right_click.py